Bo0sted/phasmophobia-stopwatch-timer/README.md

 ### Important notice about registering hotkeys specifically on Linux:
 - It is strongly recommended to use modifier keys when registering a hotkey on Linux.
 This is because modifier keys (such as Ctrl, Alt, Meta, Shift among others) force X11 to process the hotkey **immediately** instead of queueing it up and processing it as a [passive key grab](https://www.x.org/releases/current/doc/man/man3/XGrabKey.3.xhtml) which happens when no modifiers are used.
 If you are experiencing any issues with hotkeys not triggering or triggering with a delay while the app is not in focus, please consider registering your hotkeys with a modifier.
 Numpad keys seem to also process **immediately** on Arch running Zen
 ### Known caveats
-- If you're running Phasmophobia in fullscreen mode then this stopwatch wont be able to overlay the game.
-This is not an issue with the stopwatch, this is moreso an issue with how Linux works internally with compositors.
-It is recommended you run Phasmophobia in window mode and set special rules for it within your desktop compositor to achieve a fullscreen borderless mode.
+- The stopwatch window wont be able to overlay Phasmophobia while the game is in fullscreen mode.
+This is because on Linux the [compositor](https://en.wikipedia.org/wiki/Compositing_manager) handles how windows get stacked and in which order.
+In most cases, the Phasmophobia window will get priority by your compositor and thus the stopwatch window will get stacked behind the game.
+The best option in this scenario (what I do as well) is turn off fullscreen mode in Phasmophobia and disable the border for your game's window by creating a rule in your compositor.